camiladuartes/GRAAL/README.md

 Was generated a generic library that contains the implementation of the functions: `min`, `reverse`, `copy`, `clone`, `find_if`, `find`, `all_of`, `any_of`, `none_of`, `equal`, `unique`, `partition` and `sort`.
 The library, Graal.a, can be linked to any application that needs to use the functions defined in there.

-# Parte 1: Compiling the Library
+# Part 1: Compiling the Library

 To compile the libray only we should follow these steps: